 Overall the prognosis of both primary and secondary APLS is similar, but in the latter, the morbidity may be increased as a result of any underlying rheumatic or autoimmune disorder.
-Also, in lupus patients with antiphospholipid antibodies, there is a higher risk of neuropsychiatric disorders.
+Lupus patients with antiphospholipid antibodies carry a higher risk of neuropsychiatric disorders.

 |||Antiphospholipid syndrome., Lim W,, Hematology.
 American Society of Hematology.
 Education Program, 2013 [PubMed PMID: 24319251]|

 |||Olech E,Merrill JT, The prevalence and clinical significance of antiphospholipid antibodies in rheumatoid arthritis.
 Current rheumatology reports.
 2006 Apr [PubMed PMID: 16569368]|

 |||Stephenson MD, Frequency of factors associated with habitual abortion in 197 couples.
 Fertility and sterility.
 1996 Jul [PubMed PMID: 8752606]|